socomsystems/documentation/admin_manual/configuration_server/security_setup_warnings.rst

 There are known bugs in older OpenSSL and NSS versions leading to misbehavior in combination with remote hosts using SNI.
 A technology used by most of the HTTPS websites.
-To ensure that Nextcloud will work properly you need to update OpenSSL to at least 1.0.2b or 1.0.1d.
+To ensure that cyfrSpaces will work properly you need to update OpenSSL to at least 1.0.2b or 1.0.1d.
 For NSS the patch version depends on your distribution and an heuristic is running the test which actually reproduces the bug.
 There are distributions such as RHEL/CentOS which have this backport still `pending